All Saints Church, Fulham

 Almost as old is a memorial to Sir William Butts (d, 1545), who served as a physician to Henry VIII and helped found the Royal College of Physicians.
 Butt's epitaph was composed by Sir John Cheke, tutor to Edward VI.
 Butt appeared in Shakespeare's play Henry VIII (Act V Scene 2).

 Look for a touching marble and wood memorial to Elizabeth Limpany, who died in 1694 at the age of 3.
-Another 17th century monument is to Lady Dorothy Clarke (d.
+Another 17th-century monument is to Lady Dorothy Clarke (d.
 1695).
 She was the wife of Charles II's Secretary of War, who was killed in a sea battle against the Dutch.
-The monument was carved by Grinling Gibbons at a cost of 300 pounds.
+The monument was carved by Grinling Gibbons at a cost of £300.

 In the north transept is a monument to Katherine Hart (d.
 1605).
 She was related to Sir William Powell, who built the almshouses just outside the churchyard.

 In the sanctuary is a large monument to Lady Margaret Legh (d.
 1603).
 She married Sir Peter Legh of Cheshire at the age of 16, and had 9 children before dying at the age of 33.
 Her poignant memorial shows her holding two babies in swaddling clothes, representing two of her children who died as infants.
-Another 17th century memorial is to William Payne (d.
+Another 17th-century memorial is to William Payne (d.
 1626) and his wife Jane (d.
 1610).
-The couple are shown in typical Jacobean pose, kneeling and facing each other.
+The couple is shown in a typical Jacobean pose, kneeling and facing each other.

 All Saints forms half of a unique double-act with St Mary's Church in Putney, across the River Thames.
 Putney Bridge is the only bridge in Britain with a church at both ends.